liballeg/android/README.md

  }
 ```

-5. Edit your C/C++ code to use Allegro and use CMakeLists.txt for the list of source
-files and extra dependencies.
+5. Replace app/src/main/native-lib.cpp with your game's C/C++ code, using Allegro.
+Use app/CMakeLists.txt to list all of your C/C++ source files and extra dependencies.
 Hit Run in Android Studio and it will
 deploy and run your Allegro game on the emulator or actual devices.
 Build an .apk and upload it to the
 store and it will just work!